Tank and Well

 • Set high and low alarm points

-• Tank and Well Control Service Package (PN SW587-XX)
+• Tank and Well Control Service Package (PN SP587-XX, one per water system)

 • Level sensor surge suppressor (PN IT482)